konrad/JATS-to-Mediawiki/README.md

 xsltproc ../jats-to-mediawiki.xsl pone.0010676.nxml > PMC2873961.mw.xml
 ```

+## Checking the result

-In a browser, go to the `Special:Import` page of your target mediawiki installation, and import it.
+In a browser, go to the `Special:Import` page of your target mediawiki installation,
+and import it.

 You could use the scripts/fetch_samples.sh script to grab several examples
 articles, which were used in testing.

 ## Status